Conversation analysis: Repair

 Repair organization describes how parties in conversation deal with problems in speaking, hearing, or understanding, and there are various mechanisms through which certain "troubles" in interaction are dealt with.
 Repair segments are classified by who initiates repair (self or other), by who resolves the problem (self or other), and by how it unfolds within a turn or a sequence of turns.
 The organization of repair is also a self-righting mechanism in social interaction.
 Participants in conversation seek to correct the trouble source by initiating and preferring self repair, the speaker of the trouble source, over other repair.
 Self repair initiations can be placed in three locations in relation to the trouble source, in a first turn, a transition space or in a third turn.

 Action formation

 Turns in interaction implement actions, and a specific turn may perform one (or more) specific actions.
-The study of action focuses on the description of the practices by which turns at talk are composed and positioned so as to realize one or more actions.
-This could include openings and closings of conversations, assessments, storytelling, and complaints.
+The study of action focuses on the description of how turns at talk are composed and positioned so as to realize one or more actions.
+This could include questions, assessments, storytelling, and complaints.
 Focus is both on how those actions are formed through linguistic or other activity (the formation of action) and how they are understood (the ascription of action to turns).
 The study of action also concerns the ways in which the participants’ knowledge, relations, and stances towards the ongoing interactional projects are created, maintained, and negotiated, and thus the intersubjectivity of how people interact.
 The concept of action within CA resembles, but is different from the concept of speech act in other fields of pragmatics.